 I’ll be a bit snippy here and state this is a lame result.
 I don’t consider this relevant for our search query.
 Cvent is probably advertising on any search term with the word event planner in it.

 The lesson here is that if you’re advertising your event planning business, be fussy about your keywords.
 You’ll be setting your cash on fire unless you’ve thought through the search results you’ll rank for.

 Maps, Maps, Maps

 The map is where we finally get to some genuinely relevant results, especially considering my intent, which was to find an event planner in Chicago for a small to mid-sized event.
 Here we see a broad range of event planners and, in my opinion, a higher degree of pertinence to my intended search.

-The way to get on the map is by signing up for a Google My Business account.
+The way to get on the map is by signing up for a Google Business Profile account.
 Then, add some photographs of past events, get a few reviews from past clients, and add your business contact details.

 Your Typical Organic Search Results

 At seven results down, we finally reach the “organic” search results and look, it’s PartySlate again with two results back-to-back.
 Impressive.
 It speaks to their excellent search engine optimization.
 Their website and content are optimized to “teach” Google that they’re relevant to anyone searching for an event planner in the Windy City.

 Then there is the dinosaur of listings, Yelp.
 You’ll find them on the front page of most searches involving local businesses.

 Listings websites, like Yelp, PartySlate, Wedding Wire, Carats and Cake, etc. are worth setting up, especially if there’s a free option.
 They’ve already done the legwork on your behalf.